 350 Sparks Street is a 12-storey, Class B office tower that forms part of a commercial complex with a two-tower (10 and 17-storeys) 346 room hotel.
 The complex was originally developed between 1973 and 1976, and the full retrofit of the hotel and ground floor common areas was completed in 2018/19, with the new hotel (operated by Hilton) opening in December 2018.
-Additionally, the main floor of the office building, formerly part of the hotel, has an additional 20,000 plus square feet of potential conference and/or retail conference space.
-The complex has an underground 273 car parking garage and is located at the northwest section of downtown and is very close proximity to a new LRT station.
+The complex features an underground 273 car parking garage.
+It is located in the northwest section of downtown and is in very close proximity to an LRT station.